-Following a successful review of the final design baseline, the Director recommends to NSB that it approve a construction award(s).
-NSB reviews the recommendation and authorizes the making of the award(s).
-Following this approval, an award instrument - generally a cooperative agreement(s) - between NSF and the awardee institution(s) is negotiated.
-After MREFC funds are appropriated, NSF proceeds to award the contracts and/or cooperative agreements for construction of the facility.
-Construction then begins.
+Following a successful review of the final design baseline, the Director recommends to NSB that it approve construction award(s).
+44 NSB reviews the recommendation and authorizes the making of the award(s).
+Following this approval, an award instrument, generally a cooperative agreement(s), between NSF and the awardee institution(s) is negotiated, and construction activities begin in conformance with the final baseline.

 The awardee(s) provides periodic financial and technical status reports to NSF according to the terms and conditions of the Cooperative Agreement.
-The project is subjected to periodic post-award status reviews of technical performance, cost, schedule and management performance throughout the course of construction activities.
+The project is subjected to periodic post-award status reviews that may examine any or all of the following topics: technical performance, cost, schedule and management performance, at least annually, and perhaps more frequently during certain periods, if justified by the project's rate of expenditure.
 These reviews are typically held at the facility.

 NSF appoints the review panel members directly and oversees them directly.
-They are typically external experts covering all aspects of the project, and assess technical progress, cost, schedule, and management performance.
+They are typically external experts covering all aspects of the project, and assess technical progress, cost, schedule and management performance.
 These panels report directly to NSF on project direction and any needed changes.
-The reviews are organized and conducted by the PO in consultation with the DDLFP.
+The reviews are organized and conducted by the PO in consultation with the DDLFP..The review is organized and conducted by the NSF PO in consultation with the DDLFP.
+The PO has overall responsibility for organizing the review, and throughout the review process acts as the interface between the NSF and the project's proponents.
+The PO authors the review charge and organizes the review panel.
+The DDLFP strengthens the review process by specifying language for incorporation within the charge and for aspects of the review agenda pertaining to project management issues, and recommending panelists able to advise NSF in non-science related areas of the review.
+The PO and the DDLFP concur on the implementation of these DDLFP recommendations, appealing through their respective supervisors in the event of disagreement.
+Following the review, the PO and the DDLFP will each independently assess the review, confer on areas of concern, share their views, and report their observations through their respective supervisory chains - the PO via the administrative structure of the sponsoring Directorate or Office and the DDLFP via the NSF CFO.
 (Note: Many projects invite panels of experts to review and advise on project plans and progress.
 Such panels report to the Project Director, and are not a substitute for NSF-organized external oversight reviews.)